pridemak/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display the number of lines that contain the pattern bin in file displaying the pattern root and 3 lines after them in the file Display all the lines in the file /etc/passwd that do not contain the pattern bin
+Display the number of lines that contain the pattern bin in file displaying the pattern root and 3 lines after them in the file Display all the lines in the file /etc/passwd that do not contain the pattern bin Display all lines of the file /etc/ssh/sshd_config starting with a letter